nxp-auto-goldvip/gvip/cloud-gw/README.rst

 Testing the Telemetry Application
 ---------------------------------

-1. Log into the Domain-0 virtual machine as described in chapter (:ref:`xen_hypervisor`).
+1. Log into the Domain-0 virtual machine as described in :ref:`xen_hypervisor` chapter.

 2. Simulate core load: